 Students must use discretion when hanging posters or items on the residence hall doors or in windows.
 No alcoholic beverage signs, suggestive posters or offensive materials may be displayed.
 The Residential Life staff has the authority to determine what material is appropriate.
-In addition, empty beer or alcohol containers used as room decoration is a violation of the university alcohol policy.
+In addition, empty beer or alcohol containers used as room decoration are a violation of the university alcohol policy.

-Appropriate adhesives for hanging posters or items in the residence halls are as follow:
+Appropriate adhesives for hanging posters or items in the residence halls are white poster putty and blue painter's tape.

-- White poster putty - Blue painters tape

-Students should not use command strips, duct tape, scotch tape, or other types of adhesives that damage the walls.
+Students should not use command strips, duct tape, scotch tape or other types of adhesives that damage the walls.
 Damage to the walls will result in fines at the end of the year.